soundcloud/roshi/README.md

 ## Replication

 Roshi replicates data over several non-communicating clusters.
 A typical replication factor is 3.
-Each Roshi instance can serve all requests (Insert, Delete, Select) for a client.
 Roshi has two methods of replicating data: during write, and during read-repair.

 A write (Insert or Delete) is sent to all clusters.
 The overall operation returns success the moment a user-defined number of clusters return success.